lambdacogito/lambdacogito.github.io/_includes/about/en.md

 #### Life

-Deep into the heart, family is my treasure.
-All the stories we formulate for ourselves would be blowing away in the wind of time.
-The existence of ME and its all ambitious aims are about meanings to conquer against the aimlessness of lives.
-By the way, this is not pessimism, but on the contrary, real optimism.

-ME have hobbies of Chinese calligraphy, aquarium, travelling, reading and thinking.
-Anything would be better to do with my family.
+Family is the treasure at the core of my heart.
+Without them, all the stories we create for ourselves would be swept away by the winds of time.
+The essence of who I am, along with my ambitious goals, is rooted in finding meaning amidst the aimlessness of life.
+This perspective isn't one of pessimism; rather, it is true optimism.
+I have a passion for Chinese calligraphy, maintaining an aquarium, traveling, reading, and reflecting.
+However, everything is better when shared with family.